ho-nl/magento2-ReachDigital_TestFramework/README.md

 # ReachDigital Magento 2 Performance tuned integration tests

-TLDR; Boots up the integration test framework in less than 300ms when caches are primed.
+- Boots up the integration test framework in less than 300ms when caches are primed.
+- Adds the ability to automatically install TestModules.

 ## Installation